cloudshiftstrategies/tropoform/README.md

 # Tropoform

-tropoform is a tool that provides a [terraform](https://terraform.io) like interfaces for standalone AWS Cloud Formation stacks or those created by [troposphere](https://github.com/cloudtools/troposphere)
+Tropoform is a tool that provides a [terraform](https://terraform.io) like interface for deploying standalone AWS Cloud Formation stacks or stacks created by [troposphere](https://github.com/cloudtools/troposphere).
+Tropoform provides plan, apply, list, output & destroy operations on cloudformation stacks.

-You can create a troposphere script (a python module) that has at least one method: get_template() and use tropoform to plan, apply, destroy the cloudformation stack.

 ### Requirements
-* Python3 - sorry, not going to port this back to python 2.x
-* tropoform - can be installed with pip `pip3 install tropoform`

-tropoform installs the following additional libraries that might be useful to developing your tropoform scripts
-* [troposphere](https://github.com/cloudtools/troposphere) - to create your cloud formation template. (installed with tropoform)
-* [awacs](https://github.com/cloudtools/awacs) - AWS policy creation library
-* [boto3](https://github.com/boto/boto3) - the python AWS SDK
+* Python3.6+

 ### Installation
 To install the latest version of tropoform